TongjiFinLab/CFGPT/README.md

     - [Supervised Finetuned Model (Lora)](https://huggingface.co/TongjiFinLab/CFGPT1-sft-7B-LoRA): Adapter model weights trained by PEFT (LoRA).
     - [Supervised Finetuned Model (Full)](https://huggingface.co/TongjiFinLab/CFGPT1-sft-7B-Full): Full model trained weights based on the pretrained model.

-- We release the [CFBenchmark-Basic](https://github.com/TongjiFinLab/CFBenchmark), a chinese finance benchmark, including 3924 financial texts spanning three aspects and eight tasks, for the evaluation of the financial text processing capability of LLMs in Chinese financial market.
+- We release the [CFBenchmark](https://github.com/TongjiFinLab/CFBenchmark), a Chinese financial assistant benhmark for large language model.
+The basic version of CFBenchmark includes 3917 financial texts spanning three aspects and eight tasks, for the evaluation of the financial text processing capability of LLMs in Chinese financial market.

 - We release the code of further pretrain and instruction tuning of CFGPT.